“Live the life you have imagined.”

 MicroBusiness Mentors training session to mobilize Provo Latinos as potential entrepreneurs.

 On changing the world. . . .
 “Yes, it can be done!”

-Known by its nickname, M&Ms, this organization grew out of my OB 490R/IAS 397 course, Social Entrepreneurship: Becoming A Global Change Agent in winter 2002.
+Known by its nickname, MBM, this organization grew out of my course, Social Entrepreneurship: Becoming A Global Change Agent in winter 2003.
 Five students launched the design of a new NGO which we decided to call MicroBusiness Mentors.
 The focus is on the poor and unemployed Latino community in Provo, Utah.
 That group of students and other team members since then conducted feasibility studies, carried out a community needs assessment, used local government and business officials as sounding boards, and designed and implemented this new organization.
-M&Ms provides eight sessions of microentrepreneurship training, then gives microloans for new business start-ups, beginning at $500 each, and then assigns a Spanish-speaking mentor with past business experience to offer pro bono consulting and technical assistance.
-Training started at the Marriott School, BYU, and later move to the Centro Hispano where M&Ms partners now with UVSC.
-Our plan is to build a successful working model in Provo and around the State of Utah.
+MBM provides eight sessions of microentrepreneurship training, then gives microloans for new business start-ups, beginning at $500 each, and then assigns a Spanish-speaking mentor with past business experience to offer pro bono consulting and technical assistance.
+Training started at the Marriott School, BYU, later move to the Centro Hispano, and now partners with the SBDC at Utah Valley University.
+We have been working for two decades to build a successful working model in Provo and around the State of Utah.

 |PO Box 2254

 Utah Valley University